Quad bikes are continuing to become a very popular farm vehicle.

 - Under fourteen-year-old children, should not drive these vehicles.

 - Children over the age of fourteen can operate an ATV on the farm, where conditions are appropriate.
 Please be familiar on the legalities surrounding this.

 - Before operating the vehicle, ensure you have performed a safety check.
 The H.S.A. suggests you check the tyre pressure, the operation of brakes and check that the throttle operates smoothly in all steering positions.

 - Good driving positions are necessary to prevent tipping and maximise safety when driving on any possible terrains and slopes.

 - Never carry a passenger.
-Carrying a passenger is an illegal action, where a seat is not fitted unless stated in manufacturers’ manual, according to the R.S.A.
+Carrying a passenger is an illegal action, where a seat is not fitted unless stated in manufactures’ manual, according to the R.S.A.
 Carrying a passenger hinders a driver’s ability to control the vehicle.

 - Wear Personal Protective Equipment (PPE) which includes a helmet, for protection of your head and visor or goggles to shield your eyes.
 Clothing should cover your arms and legs, along with gloves and boots or wellingtons should also be worn.

 - Allow adequate time to complete a task.
 Do not rush.

 - Always seek the expertise of others if you have the inability to complete the task by yourself.